Phala-Network/phala-wiki/content/docs/khala-mining/1-2-download-setup-scripts.md

 title: "1.2 Install Phala Tools"
 ---

+{{< tip "warning" >}}
+Para-1 is the Parachain testnet of Phala Network (and Khala Network).
+The purpose of running a testnet is to capture the chaos and collect feedback before the launch of the functionalites on Khala Network.
+So the system is subject to change.
+In this tutorial, we always refer to the testnet unless explicitly mentioned.
+{{< /tip >}}

 ## Prerequisites

 Before you go further, please ensure that your have correct setup your hardware, BIOS and operating system according to the [previous section]({{< relref "docs/khala-mining/1-1-hardware-requirements">}}).